Forecasting Multivariate Urban Data via Decomposition and Spatio-Temporal Graph Analysis: Introduction

 \section{Introduction}

-Analyzing patterns and predicting trends in urban data, such as electricity demand~\cite{nti2020electricity}, air quality~\cite{huang2021pm2,du2024}, weather and climate~\cite{mouatadid2024subseasonalclimateusa}, and carbon intensity~\cite{maji2022carboncast}, is critical for a wide range of applications, from infrastructure planning and operation to disaster prevention, to addressing social inequalities and improving quality of life.
-Urban data is normally captured by a number of multimodal sensors installed in a large geographical area.
-Due to the diverse nature of environments in which the sensors are installed, variations in sensor types and specifications, and complex spatial-temporal dependencies within the data, designing accurate prediction models that can be transferred to various domains is not trivial.
+Analyzing patterns and predicting trends in urban data, such as electricity demand~\cite{nti2020electricity}, traffic flow and air quality~\cite{huang2021pm2,du2024}, weather and climate variables~\cite{mouatadid2024subseasonalclimateusa}, and carbon intensity~\cite{maji2022carboncast}, is critical for a wide range of applications, including infrastructure planning, disaster preparedness, and addressing social inequalities.
+Urban data is typically multimodal and collected across large geographical areas.
+Due to variations in sensor types and deployment environments, and complex spatiotemporal dependencies within the data, building accurate and transferrable forecasting models is a non-trivial task.

-Although multivariate time-series forecasting has been extensively studied in the literature, achieving accurate long-term predictions--specifically for horizons ranging from 2 to 6 weeks--remains a significant challenge compared to short- and medium-term forecasting.
-This difficulty arises from increased uncertainty, changing dynamics, and accumulation of errors.
-Furthermore, when data is sourced from multiple sensors with diverse modalities, there is currently no universally effective solution that consistently outperforms other models in different domains.
+While multivariate time-series forecasting has been widely studied, achieving accurate long-term predictions, specifically over horizons of two to six weeks, remains a significant challenge~\cite{haoyietal-informer-2021}.
+This difficulty arises from the accumulation of errors and shifting dynamics.
+Furthermore, when data originates from multiple heterogeneous sensors, there is currently no universally effective model that consistently performs well across domains.
+Physics-based dynamical models, where available, are inaccurate for long-term forecasting~\cite{mouatadid2024subseasonalclimateusa}.
+Traditional statistical methods, recurrent neural networks, and transformer-based models often fail to capture the complex dependencies inherent in multivariate time-series data, leading to performance degredation on long-term forecasts.